mskim/buisness_card/README.md

 2015 8 11
-	- deplay to damo server
+	- deploy to demo server

 2015 8 10
 	- edit member
-		fix, strong parameter with serialize Hash with unknown keys fix, view code for variables with field_for
+		fix, strong parameter with serialize Hash with unknown keys fix, view code for variables with field_for, so we can input variables dynamically from excel sheet.

 2015 8 8
 	- return to welcome page after order show